conda-incubator/conda-store/docs/contributing.md

 The REST API is considered somewhat stable.
 If any changes are made to the API make sure the update the OpenAPI/Swagger specification in `docs/_static/openapi.json`.
-This may be downloaded from the `/docs` endpoint when running Conda-Store.
+This may be downloaded from the `/docs` endpoint when running conda-store.
 Ensure that the `c.CondaStoreServer.url_prefix` is set to `/` when generating the endpoints.